vk-db-modeling-fall-25/shared-notes/notes/normalization.md

     - Detail: non-key means not a PK nor any other candidate PK (we'll learn later about candidate keys)
   - Transitive because PK -> A and A -> B
   - Transitive dependencies in the above table?
-    - Customer ID -> (Customer Name, Custimer Email, Customer City)
+    - Customer ID -> (Customer Name, Customer Email, Customer City)

 ## Conversion to 2NF